 Without our spay/neuter services, feral cats would continue to breed causing needless suffering for future litters.
-Since 1995 we have spayed/neutered almost 60,000 cats making a huge impact on their lives as well as their caregivers.
+Since 1995 we have spayed/neutered almost 70,000 cats, making a huge impact on their lives as well as their caregivers who have committed to feeding them but want the endless breeding cycle stopped.

 What is the issue, problem, or challenge?